GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

-Later, when the user visits a site that sells ad space, the ad space seller (most likely the site's [SSP](/docs/privacy-sandbox/glossary/#ssp), or the site itself) can use Protected Audience API to run an ad auction to select the most appropriate ads to display to the user.
+Later, when the user visits a site that sells ad space, the ad space seller (most likely the site's [SSP](/docs/privacy-sandbox/glossary/#ssp), or the site itself) can use the Protected Audience API to run an ad auction to select the most appropriate ads to display to the user.
 The seller calls the `navigator.runAdAuction()` function, which provides a list of interest group owners who are invited to bid.

 Bidding code is only run for interest groups that the browser is a member of,